-In the Program run full sequence mode of operation the TNC executes a program continuously to its end or to a manual or programmed stop.
+In the Program run full sequence mode, the TNC executes a program continuously to its end or to a manual or programmed stop.
 You can resume program run after an interruption.

-In the Program run single block mode of operation you execute each block separately by pressing the machine START button.
+In the Program run single block mode, you execute each block separately by pressing the NC START key.
 With point pattern cycles and CYCL CALL PAT, the control stops after each point.